ckwire/75Hard-Data-Science-Fall-20/README.md

 Any information used will be referenced.

 Textbooks I will be using are:
-Python Crash Course (Eric Matthes),
+-Python Crash Course (Eric Matthes),
-Hands-On Machine Learning with Scikit-Learn Keras & TensorFlow 2nd Edition (Géron)
+-Hands-On Machine Learning with Scikit-Learn Keras & TensorFlow 2nd Edition (Géron)